 2016 Jeffrey Church, "Nietzsche's Culture of Humanity," Review of Politics 78(2): 326-329

-2019 "Nietzsche Between Rorty and Foucault," Richard Rorty Society
+2019 "Self-Creation and Community: Nietzsche, Foucault, Rorty," Richard Rorty Society

 2018 "Nietzsche on Honesty and Truthfulness," Canadian Philosophical Association